Explore the United States with Cheap Campervan Hire from DriveNow

 There are varying travel restrictions imposed where vehicles cannot be taken.
 Breaching these restrictions voids insurance cover and may incur additional costs.
 These do differ between suppliers so check when collecting your vehicle.
 Travel is restricted in:

-- Death Valley - The name gives it way - due to extreme summer temperatures of up to 60C, travel is not permitted between May and September
+- Death Valley - The name says it all - due to extreme summer temperatures of up to 60C, travel is not permitted between May and September

 - New York City & Manhattan - No travel